ship-components/ship-components-tag-input/README.md

 2. `npm test`

 ## History
+* 1.0.3 - Fixes the label overlapping the entered filter text on blur.
 * 1.0.2 - Fixes the broken input layout due to the `invert` feature
 * 1.0.0 - Upgrade to React 16
 * 0.7.0 - Feature: prop `invert` to change the component display order